Amyleep97/AmyPearce_T1A1/README.md

 - HTTPS stands for Hypertext Transfer Protocol Secure, almost the same as HTTP but with the security.
 The purpose is to move very sensitive data from a web browser to a website, the type of data that you don't want other people to get their hands on.
 If you are doing something online that requires filling out information that is sensitive you will always want to use HTTPS instead of HTTPS.
 To identify if you are on a HTTPS website while in a webbrowser you will see the padlock at the very start of the search bar.
 If your url bar says "Not secure" you are not on a HTTPS covered by security of your sensitive information.
 The way the secuity works is by using encryption, this is apart of TLS and SSL.

 ## Requests
 -	The way a request begins is with a Method, the web server can identify a type of Method by looking at the request line.
 There are many Methods they are called Get, Head, Post, Put, Delete, Connect, Options, Trace and Path.
 These Methods are so the server knows what data is being fetched depending on which request it is.
+Requests help find the resouce to then recieve a response from the server.

 ## Rendering
 - Rendering is one of the most important parts of webdesigning, it brings a web site to life.
+The way this works is it takes all the coding languages you have written for your website.
 Without rendering your code you wouldn't be able to interact with the website.
+For example all your interactive items like drop down boxes or animations.

 # Developer tools
 - Devloper tools let see what each part of code is doing on your website.
 This is always live so you can untick/tick boxes and see instant results.
 You should be able to bring it up in a seperate browser after you use a shortcut (CTRL, Shift, I or F12) This will take you to the menu bar just go to more tools then to Web Developer Tool.
 Keep in mind that Different browsers will have different steps to open the Developer Tool menu.
 This is handy as you can physically see where each elements are being applied, this way you are able to changed your code if you feel unhappy with your layout.

- (explain how each tech has contributed to the development of client and server communication over the internet 50 -150 words)

 # Question 4